Featured in 12 Desserts for Your Easter Table

 Place the dish in the microwave and cook for 15 seconds at a time until just melted (about 30 seconds).
 Watch the gelatin as it will expand and could bubble up over the bowl.
 Let the gelatin cool slightly just for a minute or two while the cream whips.

 In the bowl of a stand mixer, or in a bowl using a hand mixer, beat the heavy whipping cream while adding the powdered sugar a tablespoon at a time until the cream is foamy and just beginning to thicken.

 With the mixer still running, slowly drizzle the melted gelatin into the cream until fully incorporated.
 Beat on medium speed until stiff peaks are reached.

-6 Decorate and serve the pie: Load the whipped cream into a piping bag fitted with a star tip and pipe swirls around the pie.
+Load the whipped cream into a piping bag fitted with a star tip and pipe swirls around the pie.
 Top the swirls with slices of banana.

 Serve the pie immediately, or if you want to make it up to 24 hours in advance, go ahead and pipe the swirls on but wait to decorate with bananas until just before serving.